-Where is Acadia National Park located and what is the travel distance to the park?
+Where is the park located and what is the travel distance?

 What is the best driving route to take to Acadia from the south?